Heinrich Pommerenke

-Heinrich Max Pommerenke (6 July 1937 – 27 December 2008) was a German serial killer.
+Heinrich Max Pommerenke (July 6, 1937 – December 27, 2008) was a German serial killer.
 Detained since 1959, he was the longest-serving prisoner in Germany at the time of his death.

-Origins and first offenses
+Origins and first offences

 Pommerenke came from Bentwisch, Mecklenburg, where his father worked at the Rostock Port.
-His father died during the war and his mother left her two children after the war in 1949 and moved to Switzerland, and from then on Pommerenke lived with his grandparents in Mecklenburg.
+His father died during the war, and his mother left her two children after the war in 1949, after moving to Switzerland.
+From then on, Pommerenke lived with his grandparents in Mecklenburg.
 When he was still a student, he committed his first rape.
 After completing a painting apprenticeship and another rape, Pommerenke fled East Germany for West Berlin in 1953.
-There he was picked up by authorities, who contacted his mother.
+There, he was picked up by authorities, who contacted his mother.
 He was then sent to live with his mother in Zürich.
-His sister, who had been in a children's home for three years, had already been able to move there a year before.
-Pommerenke found work at a fair in Schaffhausen, but when he was again accused of rape, he was expelled from Switzerland and prevented from entering the country for ten years.
-Other offenses such as robberies and moral crimes were committed during this time in southern Germany and the Austrian city of Bregenz.
+His sister, who had been in a children's home for three years, had already moved there a year before.
+He found work at a fair in Schaffhausen, but when he was again accused of rape, he was expelled from Switzerland and prevented from entering the country for ten years.
+Other offences, such as robberies and moral crimes, were committed during this time in southern Germany and the Austrian city of Bregenz.

 Crimes and manhunt

 With a series of murders and attempted murders, Pommerenke caused fear in the Black Forest population.
-He showed a certain affinity to trains, stations and railway embankments, but without a clear modus operandi, his actions could not be assigned to him until his arrest.
+He showed a certain affinity to trains, stations, and railway embankments, but without a clear modus operandi, his actions could not be assigned to him until his arrest.
 Pommerenke lived in Hornberg at the time.

-According to Pommerenke's later confessions, his murderous spree was triggered when he saw a film screening of The Ten Commandments by Cecil B. DeMille in a movie theater in Karlsruhe in February 1959.
-After the presentation of the golden calf by slightly clothed women, he had come to the conclusion that all women are the root of evil and that it was his mission to punish them.
+According to Pommerenke's later confessions, his murderous spree was triggered when he saw a film screening of The Ten Commandments by Cecil B. DeMille while he was at a movie theatre in Karlsruhe during February 1959.
+After the presentation of the golden calf by slightly clothed women, he concluded that all women are the root of evil and that it was his mission to punish them.

-That same evening he committed the first murder in a park near the cinema.
-The body, which was raped and whose throat was slit, was that of 49-year-old Hilde Konter, found on 26 February 1959, at the motorway junction in Durlach.
+That same evening, he committed the first murder in a park near the cinema.
+The body, which was raped and whose throat was slit, was that of 49-year-old Hilde Konter, found on February 26, 1959, at the motorway junction in Durlach.